internetarchive/fatcat/extra/sql_dumps/README.md

 Then usually move all these files to `/srv/fatcat/snapshots/`.

+As of March 2021, all these entity dumps serially take almost 40 hours, which is pretty slow.

 ## HOWTO: Dump abstracts, release identifiers, file hashes, etc

 These are run as regular old commands, and can run across the network in a